 Reflexology’s aim is to rebalance the body’s systems, relax mind and body and encourage the body to heal itself.

-Its benefits can help a range of conditions such as stress and anxiety, insomnia, adrenal fatigue, muscular tension, poor digestion, period pain, PMS, asthma, headaches and migraines.
+Clients have enjoyed reflexology for a range of conditions including stress and anxiety, insomnia, adrenal fatigue, muscular tension, poor digestion, period pain, PMS, asthma, headaches and migraines.

-It can work alongside conventional medicine to help relieve pain for people going through chronic illnesses such as Multiple Sclerosis or cancer treatment.
+It may work alongside conventional medicine to promote relaxation for people going through chronic illnesses such as Multiple Sclerosis or cancer treatment.

 At the first treatment I’ll take a full medical history and details about your lifestyle and dietary habits, and then we’ll chat about your general sense of wellbeing and your reasons for coming.
 I combine this with an examination of your feet and an exploration of the reflexes.